liubomyrskalskiy/Email-Sender/README.md

 -On a main page (called Dashboard) I expect to have a form with folowing controls:

-  -Subject (text input) - where I can type in the Subject of letter
+  *Subject (text input) - where I can type in the Subject of letter

-  -Message (rich text editor) - where I can enter the message itself and aply formatting styles
+  *Message (rich text editor) - where I can enter the message itself and aply formatting styles

-  -Recipients (text input with delimiting logic, chips, multiple inputs with an Add button etc - any sufficiend solution) - where I can specify the list of recipients
+  *Recipients (text input with delimiting logic, chips, multiple inputs with an Add button etc - any sufficiend solution) - where I can specify the list of recipients

-  -Send button
+  *Send button

 -After I specified Subject and Message and selected at least one recipient - I can invoke process of email sending